jmigpin/editor/README.md

 - `XdgOpenDir`: calls `xdg-open` to open the row directory with the preferred external application (ex: a filemanager).
 - `GoRename <new-name>`: calls `gorename` to rename the identifier under the text cursor.
 Uses the row/active-row filename, and the cursor index as the "offset" argument.
 Reloads the calling row at the end if there are no errors.
 - `GoDebug {run,test} <filename.go>`: debugger utility for go programs.
+  - `-h`: help (show usage).
-  - `-dirs`: directories to include in the debug session.
+  - `-dirs`: comma separated directories to include in the debug session.
+  - `-work`: print out temporary work dir, and don't cleanup (allows to see the generated code).
   - use `esc` key to stop the debug session.
 - toolbar first part (usually the row filename): clicking on a section of the path of the filename will open a new row with that content.
 Ex: if a row filename is "/a/b/c.txt" clicking on "/a" will open a new row with that directory listing, while clicking on "/a/b/c.txt" will open another row to edit the same file.